For Part 1 click here For Part 2 click here Today's article is the third…

 Most people intuitively feel their weight has something to do with their medical problems.
 And that losing weight will help.

 The assumption is that losing weight is the first goal; that weight loss alone helps people’s health.
-But that’s exactly backwards.
+But that’s exactly backward.

 It’s not you that wants to overeat.
 It’s not you that doesn’t have the energy to exercise.
 It’s your metabolism.
 If you’ve gained and been unable to lose or lost multiple times and regained, it’s your metabolism that’s the problem.
 Not YOU.
 Not your willpower.